Featured Pathways

 Urvish Patel is an Associate Economist at the National Institute of Economic and Social Research (NIESR).
 His work primarily focuses on forecasting UK macroeconomic variables and contributing to ongoing improvements in our global econometric model, NiGEM.
 He is also developing models for the devolved nations of the UK and has been focusing on the rising cost of living and the squeeze on real incomes in the UK.

-There are no available videos from "Urvish Patel"
+There are no available Videos from "Urvish Patel"